 Meta data is information about information.
 Meta tags are pieces of computer code that contain meta data.
-Simply put, meta tags contain descriptive data about your sites pages.
-Meta Data is used by search engines to help determine what a webpage is about, and how to list it in search results.
-Meta Data is not visible to your site's visitors after they have landed on store, but is essential for SEO purposes.
+Simply put, meta tags contain descriptive data about your store's pages.
+Meta data is used by search engines to help determine what a website is about, and how to list it in search results.
+Meta data is not visible to your site's visitors after they have landed on store, but is essential for SEO purposes.

 Title and Description